 Cancers occur when genetic mutations build up in critical genes, specifically those that control cell growth and division (proliferation) or the repair of damaged DNA.
 These changes allow cells to grow and divide uncontrollably to form a tumor.
 In nearly all cases of bladder cancer, these genetic changes are acquired during a person's lifetime and are present only in certain cells in the bladder.
 These changes, which are called somatic mutations, are not inherited.
 Somatic mutations in many different genes have been found in bladder cancer cells.
 It is unclear whether genetic changes that are inherited and present in all of the body's cells (germline mutations) play a significant role in causing bladder cancer.

-Additionally, deletions of part or all of chromosome 9 are commonly found in bladder cancer, particularly in NMIBC.
+Additionally, deletions of part or all of chromosome 9 are commonly found in bladder cancer.
 Research shows that several genes that control cell growth and division are located on chromosome 9.
 It is likely that a loss of one or more of these genes plays a role in the early development and progression of bladder cancer.

 Researchers have identified many lifestyle and environmental factors that expose individuals to cancer-causing compounds (carcinogens), which increase the rate at which somatic mutations occur, contributing to a person's risk of developing bladder cancer.
 The greatest risk factor is long-term tobacco smoking.
 It is estimated that half of people with bladder cancer have a history of tobacco smoking.
 Other environmental risk factors include chronic bladder inflammation, exposure to certain industrial chemicals, certain herbal medicines common in Asia, a parasitic infection called schistosomiasis, and long-term use of urinary catheters.